Originally published in July 2020

 “None but he can bear the weight of your hope.”

 I read this quote last month while on vacation in the novel Safely Home by Randy Alcorn*.
-I’m not normally a fiction reader, but this book came highly recommended, and it opened my eyes to present-day persecution in China.
-(By the way, this is a must read with storylines rich in fact-based research on China and Scripture-based study of Heaven.
+I’m not normally a fiction reader, but this book came highly recommended.
+(By the way, this is a must-read with storylines rich in fact-based research on China and Scripture-based study of Heaven.
 I read the 400-page book quickly!)

 Since then, I’ve been thinking about how hope is a heavy burden to bear.
-Often, we think of “hope” in relation to lighthearted emotions – excitement, expectant, and joyful.
+Often, we think of “hope” in relation to certain lighthearted emotions – excitement and joyful expectation.
 But hope is where the weight of our future joy is placed.
 Hope holds the tension of our present endurance and contentment.
 And hope is often built on the outcomes of our past experiences.

-We have hope-filled plans and expectations, and many of us have seen those dashed this year, as the coronavirus replaced big trips and celebrations with staying at home.
-When we’re waiting for results of a medical test, we offer hope-filled prayers for health and healing.
-As the results of our hard work, we hope for a raise, recognition, or a stellar test score.
-In relationships, we hope for an engagement ring or new baby or a memorable anniversary milestone.
+We have hope-filled plans and expectations, and many of us have seen those dashed this year, as the coronavirus replaced big trips and celebrations with staying home.
+When we’re waiting for the results of a medical test, we offer hope-filled prayers for health and healing.
+As the result of our hard work, we hope for a raise, recognition, or a stellar test score.
+In relationships, we hope for an engagement ring, a new baby or a memorable anniversary milestone.

 None of these things are bad in and of themselves.
 Most of these are certainly matters of prayer.
 But if we place our hope in earthly outcomes alone, we are sure to be disappointed.